litmining/labelbuddy-annotations/analysis/book/overview.md

 Labels are simple tags that can be attached to a portion of a document's text.
 They can optionally have a `color` and a `shortcut_key`, used in {{ lb }} when we are annotating a document.

-For example, here are the labels used in the `cluster_inference` project:
+For example, here are the labels listed in the `cluster_inference` project:

 ```{code-cell}
 :tags: [remove-input]